nodejs/node/doc/guides/collaborator-guide.md

 ## Accepting modifications

 Contributors propose modifications to Node.js using GitHub pull requests.
-This includes modifications proposed by TSC members and other Collaborators.
+This includes modifications proposed by TSC members and other collaborators.
 A pull request must pass code review and CI before landing into the codebase.

 ### Code reviews

-At least two Collaborators must approve a pull request before the pull request lands.
-One Collaborator approval is enough if the pull request has been open for more than seven days.
+At least two collaborators must approve a pull request before the pull request lands.
+One collaborator approval is enough if the pull request has been open for more than seven days.

-Approving a pull request indicates that the Collaborator accepts responsibility for the change.
+Approving a pull request indicates that the collaborator accepts responsibility for the change.

-Approval must be from Collaborators who are not authors of the change.
+Approval must be from collaborators who are not authors of the change.

 In some cases, it might be necessary to summon a GitHub team to a pull request for review by @-mention.
 See [Who to CC in the issue tracker](#who-to-cc-in-the-issue-tracker).

-If you are the first Collaborator to approve a pull request that has no CI yet, please [start one](#testing-and-ci).
+If you are the first collaborator to approve a pull request that has no CI yet, please [start one](#testing-and-ci).
 Please also start a new CI if the pull request creator pushed new code since the last CI run.